|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Luckily, you can make gravy using lard, oil, or bacon grease and flour as the base.
 Will it be as good as gravy made with the flavorful drippings from roasted meat or chicken?
-No. But it will still be delicious!
+Possibly not.
+But it will still be delicious!

 Set a large skillet over medium-high heat and cook the fat for 2 minutes.